 - Click on the one nearest to you, and verify on their page, if they issue U.S. visas.
 If yes, go to step 3.
 If no, click on the second one nearest to you and redo this process until you find the nearest embassy/consulate to you that issues U.S. visas.

-- If not, ask your embassy/consulate when they are going to reopen for non-immigrant visas issuance appointments.
+If not, and you see “999 Calendar Days” instead, it means you will have to get the information directly from the embassy/consulate.
+Ask them when they are going to reopen for non-immigrant visa issuance appointments.
 This way, even if they are currently closed, you will know when you can consider starting your job search in the USA.
-In the meantime, you can still work on your resume so that it will be ready once you start searching for jobs in the USA again.
-Doing this can save you several days on preparation once it reopens.
+In the meantime, check what you can do.

-What to do if I’m affected by those bans?
+What to do if I’m affected by one of those bans?

 We recommend you to postpone your target departure date until everything resume and comes back to normal, and in the meantime, to: